How to Start Your Own Website And Online Business

-Since Google is by far more popular than the other search engines, that's where the majority of your traffic will come from, so you want to get an idea of how many people are searching in your niche on Google.
+Google is the most popular search engine; that’s where the majority of your traffic will come from, so you want to get an idea of how many people are searching in your niche on Google.
 This keyword tool also happens to be free.

 If coding languages and HTML give you a headache, I’ve got good news for you.
 You can start a website business without knowing a single piece of HTML.

 It’s handy to know a bit, but you can pick it up as you go – it shouldn’t be an obstacle to starting your own online business.

 There are plenty of website-building products out there that allow a complete beginner to build a professional business website without knowing any code.
 Some also provide detailed guides for how to start your own website and make it financially successful.

 One of the best of these is Site Build It!, which includes a simple ‘Block Builder’ system for creating web pages.

 If you do know HTML and CSS, or you want to learn, you can take your pick of the many web page editors out there on the market.
 Adobe Dreamweaver is the weapon of choice for many web page designers.